 The Aperture Stability Modulus (ASM) is also called In-plane torsional rigidity.
 It can be defined as a critical parameter that evaluates the effectiveness of geogrids.
 These are usually made of polymer materials such as polyester, polyethene, polyvinyl alcohol, or polypropylene.
 They have large openings or apertures that reinforce soil and aggregate layers, enhancing stability and performance.
+Before the ASM was developed, geogrids were primarily assessed using tensile strength tests.
+Although tensile strength plays some role in geogrids, it doesn’t fully capture the ability to resist twisting or deformation under stress, which is vital for ground reinforcement.

 This limitation came to light in the 1990s.
 Prompting Dr. Timothy Kinney’s research on more comprehensive tests.
-He realised that a test directly measuring a geogrid’s resistance to twisting could provide better accuracy in determining its suitability for specific reinforcement applications.
+He realized that a test directly measuring a geogrid’s resistance to twisting could provide better accuracy in determining its suitability for specific reinforcement applications.

 Geogrids depend on interlocking with aggregate particles to improve stability in foundations and unpaved roads.
 Unlike traditional and unreinforced layers, they are susceptible to sideways movement when positioned under heavy traffic loads.